Our driest nappy ever with a new DryTouch®LayerFind Out More

 All of these are considered potent and potentially teratogenic medications which mean they are capable of disturbing the normal growth and development of an embryo and/or foetus.
 Women who are prescribed these medications should not be pregnant and need to be on contraception and advised by the prescribing doctor not to conceive.

-If however, you are taking acne medication and have conceived, it is important that you speak with your maternity care provider or doctor immediately and they will advise you on what you need to do.
+If however, you are taking acne medication and have conceived, it is important that you speak with your maternity care provider, your doctor and/or a pharmacist immediately and they will advise you on what you need to do.